ZakharDay/deso-pro/README.md

 [Install it from the Chrome Web Store](https://chromewebstore.google.com/detail/deso-pro/aeelpicjlmhanfiplnhpldceecebiohi)

-Features on the Openfund Wallet page:
+Features on Openfund Wallet page:

 - Updates token price in USD
 - Updates token price in DESO or FOCUS
 - Updates your value of holding in USD
 - Updates your value of holding in DESO or FOCUS
 - Adds token trading fee percentage
+- Adds token PNL in USD
+- Adds total PNL in $Focus

+Features on Focus:

+- Users counter under the logo
+- Fullscreen users counter (click on small counter)

 New features coming soon